cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ESA-ESA OPT-MPC RADIOMETRIC CALIBRATION-EN.md

 # Context

-CS Group responsabilities for Radiometric Calibration expertise support for the OPT-MPC-S2 are as follows:
+CS Group responsabilities for Radiometric Calibration Expertise Support for Opt-MP-S2 are as follows:
-* Guarantee the quality of radiometric calibration parameters
+* Guarantee the quality of the radiometric calibration parameters
-* User Support
+* User support

 ![Main Picture](Project-ESA-ESA OPT-MPC RADIOMETRIC CALIBRATION-EN pict 1.png)

 The features are as follows:
-* **Dark Current Tracking :**
+* **Obscuity current monitoring :**
-*   Night acquisitions on oceans.
+*   Night acquisitions on Oceans.
-*   Analysis of dark current stability per pixel and spectral band.
+*   Analysis of the stability of the pixel of darkness by pixel and spectral band.
-	**Monitoring radiometric sensitivity and inter-pixel response :**
+	**Monitoring of radiometric sensitivity and inter-pixel response :**
-*   Sun-diffuser image processing.
+*   Sun-Diffuser image processing.
 *   Analysis of equalization variations (FPN).
-*   Monitoring the evolution of the absolute calibration coefficients of S2A and S2B.
+*   Followed by the evolution of the absolute calibration coefficients of S2A and S2B.
-*   Sensitivity analysis of the method.
+*   Method's sensitivity analysis.
-	**Bad Pixel Tracking :**
+	**Defective pixel monitoring :**
-*   Identification of defective pixels (aberrant or noisy).
+*   Identification of defective pixels (aberrants or buries).
-*   Setting SWIR pixel reselection configuration, monitoring results on board.
+*   Definition of the Pixels SWIR reselection configuration, monitoring of results on board.

 # Project implementation

 The project objectives are as follows:
-* Ensure expertise in radiometric monitoring of MSI Sentinel-2 sensors
+* Ensure the expertise of radiometric monitoring of MSI Sentinel-2 sensors
 * Support for the evaluation and improvement of radiometric calibration methods

 The processes for carrying out the project are: